enitrat/cairo-graphs/Readme.md

 ### Create a graph

-To create a graph, import the `Graph` from `src.graph.graph` that exposes several methods :
+To create a graph, import the `Graph` from `cairo_graphs.graph.graph` that exposes several methods :

 - `new_graph` returns an empty graph that you can fill manually
 - `build_undirected_graph_from_edges` : Given an array of Edges (Represented by a src_identifier, dst_identifier and weight), returns an undirected graph built from the edges.